schloops1/wincraft/README.md

 * execVOr: equivalent to execOrder but to the order the specified variable equals to
 * inpVar: equivalent to input but listens for a change of value for the specified variable
 * trigVar: triggers any inpVar listening for the specified variable
+* ifV_A: if a boolean variable is in the specified state then a specified Alias will be set to the specified state
+* ifV_O: if a boolean variable is in the specified state then a specified order will be executed

 ## Orders List screen:
 Lists all recorded orders, displays their state (running or not) and allows starting and killing them.
 NB, they end by themselves when they have executed all their commands.